Hello and welcome to our website!

-For someone used to getting things done, Congress has been a big change, but I’ve refused to give up the work ethic and morals that got me here.
+For someone used to getting things done, Congress was a big change, but I refused to give up the work ethic and morals that got me there.
 In fact, when the government shut down, I immediately sponsored a bill prohibiting Congress from accepting a paycheck because, like you, I don’t think anyone deserves to get paid when they’re not doing their job.
 With regards to the people who've been in Congress for awhile, that didn't make me any new friends.

-I'm just nearing the end of my first term in Congress, but already I can tell you that we have a lot of work to do.
-It's a rough world out there.
+I'm running for Congress again because there is still so much work to do.
+It's a rough world out there and the dysfunction in D.C. is worse than ever.
 And, unless we learn to work together as Americans again, our children will face even bigger challenges.